IreneSophia/EMBA_FER/README.md

 This file contains the following data frames:

-`df.fer`
+`df.fer` and `df.exp`

 * subID : anonymised participant ID
-* diagnosis: diagnostic status of this participant, either ADHD, ASD or COMP (comparison group, no psychiatric diagnoses)
+* diagnosis: diagnostic status of this participant, either ADHD, ASD, BOTH or COMP (comparison group, no psychiatric diagnoses)
-* emo : emotion portrayed in the stimulus (AF = afraid, AN = angry, HA = happy, SA = sadness)
 * trl : trial number (1 to 64)
 * video : KDEF ID and emotion of the video
 * frames : how many frames the participant viewed (max.
 300)
+* emo : emotion portrayed in the stimulus (AF = afraid, AN = angry, HA = happy, SA = sadness)
 * opt : option chosen by the participant (AF = afraid, AN = angry, HA = happy, SA = sadness)
 * disc : discrimination threshold, NA if answered incorrectly, otherwise percentage of video watched
 * acc : whether the emotion was chosen correctly, i.e., opt == emo, either TRUE or FALSE